yuiseki/yuiseki/README.md

 In connection with the above, I'm interested for utilization of collected information.
 For that reason, I'm also interested NLP, GIS and Image Recognition.

-And more, I'm interested in development of hardwares called IoT.
+And more, I'm interested in development of hardware devices called IoT.
 Because it's very interesting to see how software works in the real world.